csswizardry/csswizardry.github.com/_posts/2024-08-14-blocking-render-why-whould-you-do-that.md

 If a web font _is_ your content (which, for 99.999% of you, it isn’t), you might want to maybe use `blocking=render`.
 But even then, I wouldn’t.

+<ins>Interestingly, Chrome exhibits `blocking=render` on web-font `preload`s
+already.
+It’s non-standard behaviour, but Chrome [<q>will make font preloads block rendering until they finish or until a timeout</q>](https://chromestatus.com/feature/5087982807154688).
+This is already happening.</ins>

 ## A/B Testing and Experimentation